FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

 ## Constants

-Below, is the constants file which is self-explanatory and has been reviewed in the Roller Intake subsystem tutorial.
-Refer to that file if you need a refresher.
+Below, is the constants file which is self-explanatory and has been reviewed in previous tutorials.
+Refer to those if you need a refresher.

 ```java
 package frc.robot;